 What a lovely place to sit and rest.
 You may want to become a regular visitor.”

-Will you set time to practice mindfulness today?
+Will you set the time to practice mindfulness today?

 Pepping, C.A, Donovan, A, and Davis, P.J.
 (2013) The positive effects of mindfulness on self-esteem.
 The Journal of Positive Psychology, 8(5), 376-386.

-If you’d like to inquire about mindfulness or self-esteem enhancement in Mississauga at Real Life Counselling, don’t hesitate to call us at 289-231-8479.
+If you’d like to inquire about mindfulness or self-esteem enhancement in Mississauga at Real Life Counselling, don’t hesitate to call us at 289-231-8479 or contact us online.